kangpl/ADA_2019_Project_MagicADA/README.md

 **Basic Questions:**

 1. Is there a seasonal pattern for inspection results of food establishments in Chicago?
 How about a a regional pattern?
 3. Which facility type is the best?
-What is the ranking of the types according to cleaniness?
+What is the ranking of facility types according to cleaniness?

 **Community-related Questions:**